useElven/core/README.md

 ### UI

 Components required in every dapp.
 Like auth button, QR code, WC pairings list, ProtectedRoute, Authenticated, etc. are implemented in [Next.js Dapp Template](https://github.com/xdevguild/nextjs-dapp-template) and [React + Vite Dapp Template](https://github.com/useElven/react-vite).

+### To do

+useElven lacks some functionalities and needs improvements in code structure and testing.
+To monitor the progress, please refer to the project's [Kanban board](https://github.com/orgs/useElven/projects/1/views/1).

 ### Examples